rickstaa/stable-learning-control/docs/source/control/running.rst

 .. admonition:: You Don't Actually Need to Know This One

-    Each individual algorithm is located in a file ``machine_learning_control/algos/BACKEND/ALGO_NAME/ALGO_NAME.py``, and these files can be run directly from the command line with a limited set of arguments (some of which differ from what's available to ``machine_learning_control/run.py``).
+    Each individual algorithm is located in a file ``bayesian_learning_control/algos/BACKEND/ALGO_NAME/ALGO_NAME.py``, and these files can be run directly from the command line with a limited set of arguments (some of which differ from what's available to ``bayesian_learning_control/run.py``).
 The command line support in thet in the individual algorithm files is essentially vestigial, however, and this is **not** a recommended way to perform experiments.

-    This documentation page will not describe those command line calls and *only* describe calls through ``machine_learning_control/run.py``.
+    This documentation page will not describe those command line calls and *only* describe calls through ``bayesian_learning_control/run.py``.

 Launching from Scripts
 ======================

-Each algorithm is implemented as a python function, which can be imported directly from the ``machine_learning_control`` package, eg
+Each algorithm is implemented as a python function, which can be imported directly from the ``bayesian_learning_control`` package, eg

->>> from machine_learning_control.control import sac_pytorch as sac
+>>> from bayesian_learning_control.control import sac_pytorch as sac

 See the documentation page for each algorithm for a complete account of possible arguments.
 These methods can be used to set up specialized custom experiments, for example:

 .. code-block:: python

-    from machine_learning_control.control import sac_tf2 as sac
+    from bayesian_learning_control.control import sac_tf2 as sac
     import tensorflow as tf
     import gym